dannyrom/mystery_points_calc/README.md

 The total number of points among all the options is fixed depending on the World State; there are exactly 150 Mystery Points to be allocated for seeds without entrance shuffle, 80 for seeds with entrance shuffle, and 50 for seeds involving OHKO.

-This Calculator features an ongoing display of the amount of Mystery Points yet to be allocated -- that is, the difference between the total number of points (150 for non-entrance, etc.) and the total number of points from all the settings options that have been selected.
+This Calculator features an ongoing display of the amount of Mystery Points yet to be allocated -- that is, the difference between the total number of points (150 for non-entrance, etc.) and the sum of the points from all the other settings options that have been selected.

 The ongoing point total display can be useful as a deduction tool to help make more informed routing decisions during ALttPR gameplay.